Overview

 Visualization of sorted token probabilities and their cumulative sum.
 This step prepares for top-p filtering by showing how probabilities accumulate when ordered from highest to lowest, which helps determine where to set the cutoff threshold.

-Illustration of top-p (nucleus) filtering.
+Top-p (nucleus) filtering.
 Tokens are sorted by probability, and the smallest subset whose cumulative probability exceeds the threshold (p = 0.8) is kept for sampling.

-Integration of top-p filtering with temperature scaling.
+Integrating top-p filtering with temperature scaling.
 After rescaling the next-token scores, top-p filtering is applied between steps 3.3 and 3.4 to limit sampling to the most probable tokens.

 The self-consistency sampling method generates multiple responses from the LLM and selects the most frequent answer, which improves answer accuracy through majority voting across these sampled responses.